HEPData/hepdata-cli/README.md

 The command ```fetch-names``` returns the names of the data tables in the records whose ids are supplied.

+The command ```upload``` uploads a file to the HEPData web site as either a sandbox or normal record.

 The argument ```[-kw/--keyword KEYWORD]``` filters the search result dictionary for specific keywords.
 An exact match of the keyword is first attempted, otherwise partial matches are accepted.